yungyuc/nsdhw_21au/proposal/BoWeii/README.rst

 -  **Python:**

-   1. Initialize the informantion and parameters
+   1. initialize the informantion and parameters
+   2. output the time consume
-   2. Render the result as Gantt Chart
+   3. render the result as Gantt Chart

 -  **C++:**